AlextheYounga/us-federal-code/usc/title-8-aliens-and-nationality/chapter-15-enhanced-border-security-and-visa-entry-reform/frontmatter.md

 1723.
 Commission on Interoperable Data Sharing.

 1724.
-Personnel management authorities for positions involved in the development and implementation of the interoperable electronic data system (“Chimera system”).
+Personnel management authorities for positions involved in the development and implementation of the interoperable electronic data system ("Chimera system").

 #### SUBCHAPTER III—VISA ISSUANCE ####